63rd District Court

 Your Probation Officer will schedule an appropriate date and time for this interview.

-YOUR ALCOHOL EVALUATION IS REQUIRED BY LAW!
-You MUST contact one of the agencies listed below within 48 hours after receiving your court order.
-This assessment MUST be completed at YOUR expense prior to your next court date.
+An ALCOHOL/DRUG ASSESSMENT IS REQUIRED BY LAW FOR ALL OPERATING UNDER THE INFLUENCE CHARGES!
+This assessment MUST be completed at YOUR expense prior to your sentencing date.
+The 63rd District Court will provide you with a list of approved agencies.
 The cost varies from agency to agency; you must call the agency for pricing.
 Failure to have this completed will result in a hearing for contempt of court.

 What types of programming can probationers expect?

 Each probationer will receive individual programming depending on their charges and circumstances.
 The probation department uses programs such as:

 - Substance abuse groups and counseling,

 - Community Service,

 - Alcoholic Anonymous,

 - Other various services that may be suitable.

 What types of resources does the probation officers use in supervising probationers?